 This is the section where I normally tell readers to forget oHR and buy a chest strap.
 However I don’t seem to have had as much luck as usual at breaking Garmin’s oHR.
 I think the optical sensor is the same.
 Maybe it’s the hot weather?
 Maybe algorithms have been tweaked in places previously untweakable?

 Garmin’s ELEVATE sensor *IS* one of the better ones.
 Valencell/Suunto and Polar are also as good and debatably even slightly better in some circumstances.
+(Edit: Polar Vantage new oHR sensor looks AWESOME and may well be the best….we shall see)

 Optical HR sensors: SENSE heart rate through SUBTLE changes in reflected LIGHT from moving blood under your SKIN.
 Look at the words in capitals.
 People’s skins are different; the quality of sensors vary by manufacturer; the performance of different coloured lights affect performance; and your wrist movement per sport will significantly affect blood flows at your wrist – think road vibrations when cycling and twisted wrists when cycling (#BikeFit).
 Other factors are at play as well but hopefully you get the idea that optical HR opens up a minefield of things to go wrong.
 It’s a densely packed minefield BTW 🙁